The Life of Gautama Buddha

 082: The Bodhisattva washes Rādhā’s Shroud

-The Bodhisattva now takes a rag robe from Rādhā, who has recently died, and walking away wished to wash it, so the gods made a pond for him, and Śakra set down a beating stone.
+The Bodhisattva now needed a new robe, as his previous one was worn out, and he took the shroud from Rādhā, who has recently died, and walking away wished to wash it, so the gods made a pond for him, and Śakra set down a beating stone.

 The Bodhisattva is pictured with the rag in his hand, and on his right is a lovely lotus pond, made by the gods, who stand behind him.
-On the far left of the panel is Śakra who is worshipping the Bodhisattva, and offering to wash the robe for him.
+Standing directly behind the Bodhisttva is Śakra who is worshipping the Bodhisattva, and offering to wash the robe for him.

 083: The Gods offer Clean Clothes to the Bodhisattva